 21 May 2022: Kopika and Tharnicaa Nadesalingam watch from community detention in Perth as the ABC's Antony Green calls the election for the ALP.
 Nic Dorward was in Biloela to support local organisers with media management on election day.

 10 June 2022: The Nadesalingam family cross the tarmac at Thangool Aerodrome, near Biloela.
-I was honoured to join Angela Fredericks, Simone Cameron and Vashini Jayakumar on the final leg of the family's journey home to Biloela.
+I was honoured to join Angela Fredericks, Simone Cameron and Vashini Jayakumar for the final leg of the family's journey home to Biloela.
 Photo: Iain Murray